 improve bioavailability, which facilitates Thev improved medication distribution and absorption.
 Because of their tiny size, they may be delivered precisely to particular tissues or cells, which minimizes adverse effects and enhances therapeutic results.
 Nanomaterials can be engineered for controlled and sustained drug release, minimizing the need for frequent dosing.
-Additionally, their high surface area enables the encapsulation of both and hydrophobic hydrophilic drugs, offering versatility treatment options. in Overall, nanotechnology provides more efficient, precise, and safer drug delivery compared to conventional methods [68].
+Additionally, their high surface area enables the encapsulation of both hydrophobic and hydrophilic drugs, offering versatility in treatment options.
+Overall. nanotechnology provides more efficient, precise, and safer drug delivery compared to conventional methods [68].